Published

 Brieflex

-What Was Tested on the February 2025 California Bar Exam
+What Was on the February 2025 California Bar Exam and The Retest Exam

 A full Brieflex-style breakdown of the February 2025 California Bar Exam essays — what was tested, how high-scoring answers performed, and what this session reveals about bar exam trends.